 First, here’s an introduction:

-- Vegetables are blanched by being held in boiling water or hot steam for a few minutes (resting in a mesh basket or metal colander) with the amount of time dependent upon type of vegetable and size.
+- Vegetables are blanched by being held in boiling water or hot steam for a few minutes (resting in a mesh basket or metal colander) with the amount of time dependent upon type and size.

 Why is it necessary?

-- The idea is to heat the vegetable enough to halt its enzyme action without becoming fully cooked.
+- The idea is to heat them enough to halt its enzyme action without becoming fully cooked.
 This enzyme activity helps garden produce grow and if it isn’t stopped, the food can degrade in quality (even when frozen for many types of produce).
 Blanching helps preserve vitamins, texture and color and is also an effective way to remove surface dirt, hidden bugs and organisms.

 Is the length of boiling or steaming time important?

 - Yes, if not blanched long enough the enzyme activity can actually increase (for some) while if it’s done too long, it can strip nutrients, flavor and color.
 Once the vegetable has been added to the pot of boiling water, begin timing after the water begins to boil again.